The material provided on the 211 eLibrary is for informational purposes only. It is not intended to be and should not be construed as legal advice.

 Arbitration is a legal technique for the resolution of a dispute outside of the court system by a third party, who reviews the case and imposes a decision that is legally binding for both parties.

 WHAT IS MEDIATION?

-Mediation services aims to assist two (or more) disputants in reaching an agreement.
+Mediation services provide a way for two (or more) disputants to reach an agreement.
 The parties themselves determine the conditions and settlements reached, rather than having a third party impose a decision.
-A form of alternative dispute resolution or “appropriate dispute resolution”.

 Mediation may be employed in many types of disputes, including, but not limited to: